pudly/schmopera-hugo/content/articles/aria-guides-ach-ich-fhls.md

 lastmod = "2016-11-29T21:37:00+00:00"
 preamble = "Pamina's aria from Mozart's *Die Zauberflöte* feels like the epitome of sadness, an emotional archetype amplified by some of the saddest music in opera.
 By the time she sings \"Ach, ich fühl's,\" she's had a rough day.
 Her mother told her to stab Sarastro, and Tamino won't talk to her (because he's on a vow of silence, but Pamina doesn't know that) and he maybe doesn't love her anymore. \n\nIt's a deceptively simple aria, and the empty accompaniment can make a singer feel as though they're walking on eggshells.
-Along with help from your teachers and coaches, we can offer a few tips for keeping things simple, and creating the illusion of superhuman breath control." publishDate = "2016-11-29T15:29:00+00:00" short_description = "It's a deceptively simple aria, and the empty accompaniment, a singer can easily feel as though they're walking on eggshells.
+Along with help from your teachers and coaches, we can offer a few tips for keeping things simple, and creating the illusion of superhuman breath control." publishDate = "2016-11-29T15:29:00+00:00" short_description = "It&#039;s a deceptively simple aria, and the empty accompaniment, a singer can easily feel as though they&#039;re walking on eggshells.
 Along with help from your teachers and coaches, we can offer a few tips for keeping things simple, and creating the illusion of superhuman breath control." slug = "aria-guides-ach-ich-fhls" title = "Aria guides: &quot;Ach, ich fühl&#039;s&quot;"
 +++